 The newest studies suggest that Ecstasy use has jumped considerably in the past several years, with serious health consequences.

 In a new study recently released by the Substance Abuse and Mental Health Services Administration (SAMHSA) hospitals report having seen a significant rise in emergency room visits from Ecstasy side effects.
 In 2004, Ecstasy-related ER visits numbered 10,220.
-However, by 2008, hospital emergency rooms treated 17,865 patients in 2008 for medical problems caused by Ecstasy abuse.
-This represents a 75% jump in the number of emergency room visits related to Ecstasy abuse, and suggests a correlating pattern of increased abuse even in individuals who did not have to report to the emergency room for such acute medical problems associated with Ecstasy abuse.
-Other medical problems associated with Ecstasy abuse include blurred vision, high blood pressure, heat stroke, muscle cramping and kidney failure, the report said.
+However, by 2008, hospital emergency rooms treated 17,865 patients in 2008 for pertains to psychiatric care problems caused by Ecstasy abuse.
+This represents a 75% jump in the number of emergency room visits related to Ecstasy abuse, and suggests a correlating pattern of increased abuse even in individuals who did not have to report to the emergency room for such acute pertains to psychiatric care problems associated with Ecstasy abuse.
+Other pertains to psychiatric care problems associated with Ecstasy abuse include blurred vision, high blood pressure, heat stroke, muscle cramping and kidney failure, the report said.

 Another health concern is the frequency with which Ecstasy is abused in conjunction with other drugs and alcohol, and the setting in which Ecstasy is typically used.
 Use in hot, crowded arenas such as dance clubs increases dehydration and leads to more acute health risks.
 Moreover, about 78 percent of the Ecstasy-related ER patients seen in 2008 had used it with other drugs or alcohol, which increases the potential for life-threatening and harmful effects.